sciurius/perl-JSON-Relaxed/README.md

             Starflower
         ]

+    Quoted strings may contain escaped characters like `\t` for tab and `\n` for newline.
+    Arbitrary unicode characters can be escaped with `\u` followed by four hexadecimal digits.

+    As an extension to the specification `JSON::Relaxed` allows quoted strings may be split over multiple lines:

+        [
+            "Star" \
+            "flower"
+        ]

+    This produces a single string, `"Starflower"`.
+    Note that this is different from

+        [
+            "Star \
+            flower"
+        ]

+    which produces `"Star \n    flower"` (where `\n` is a newline).

-    Note that unquoted boolean values are still treated as boolean values, so the following are NOT the same:
+    Unquoted boolean values are still treated as boolean values, so the following are NOT the same:

         [